arp-arthur/whatsbot/README.md

 ## Setup

-1. Install **ngrok**: I won't put instructions here 'cause it depends on you OS.
+1. Install **ngrok**: I won't put instructions here 'cause it depends on your OS.

 2. Create a twilio account.